Piyush83/DAO-Voting-Manager/README.md

 ## Introduction

-I have made DUP DAO for the _Social & DAOs - DAO Voting Key Manager For UP Based DAO And Interface_ at **Hackathon: CodeUp-Hack-22** .
+I have made DAO Voting Manager for the _Social & DAOs - DAO Voting Key Manager For UP Based DAO And Interface_ at **Hackathon: CodeUp-Hack-22** .

 For this hack I thought that DAOs are very well explored area in web3 and it makes no sense to invent the wheel from scratch.
 So I decided to go with open-zepplin contracts.